witnet/documentation/docs/developer/wallet-api.md

 More information about the parameters can be found in the tutorial of [data request parameters fine-tuning](https://docs.witnet.io/tutorials/bitcoin-price-feed/fine-tuning/).

-As an example, this data request created a data request that retrives the last Bitcoin blockhash from three different sources:
+As an example, this data request created a data request that retrives the last Bitcoin blockhash from two different sources using three witnesses:

 ```json
 {